Chapter 29

 Summary

-The missing collection view in the first release of SwiftUI is now here.
+The missing collection view in the first release of SwiftUI is finally available.
 The introduction of LazyVGrid

 and LazyHGrid

-in SwiftUI lets developers create different types of grid layouts with a few lines of code.
-This tutorial is just a quick overview of these two new UI components.
-I encourage you to try out different configurations of GridItem
+in SwiftUI allows developers to create various types of grid layouts with just a few lines of code.
+This chapter provides a quick overview of these two new UI components.
+I encourage you to experiment with different configurations of GridItem

 to see what grid layouts you can achieve.